Showing posts with label Campaigns. Show all posts

 The ride to Emmington was quiet.
 Warm westerlies rolled in, softening the March weather but drenching the countryside with heavy rainfall.
 After several days of slow riding, the Leopard and his troop sighted the manor below—a charred ruin nestled in a muddy valley, its fields ruined and livestock long gone.

 The plan was simple: get in, get the papers, get out.
 Yet plans involving human beings seldom survive first contact.
-Isaac—still suffering from the previous night’s ale—slipped face-first into the mud, punctuating his fall with an enormous fart.
-The rest of the troop weren’t much better; every step was swallowed by the mud.
+Isaac—still suffering from the previous night's ale—slipped face-first into the mud, punctuating his fall with an enormous fart.
+The rest of the troop wasn't much better; every step was swallowed by the mud.

 Issac, take the 'hair of the dog' before the battle